Last updated on June 18th, 2021 at 07:38 pm

-Making them require a few simple ingredients such as shredded coconut, egg whites, condensed milk, vanilla extract, and semi-sweet chocolate if you want to dip them in chocolate.
+Making them requires a few simple ingredients such as shredded coconut, egg whites, condensed milk, vanilla extract, and semi-sweet chocolate if you want to dip them in chocolate.

 It takes about 10 minutes to prepare, and another 25 minutes to bake.
 So don’t wait for too long, and get ready to make some of the best and most delicious coconut macaroons!